The Connoquenessing Valley Regional Emergency

 single representative “active” on the committee for the purposes of voting on

-Committee appoints five (5) Deputy Emergency Management Coordinators to support
+(5) Deputy Emergency Management Coordinators.
+The Deputy EMCs train to

 Below is the current listing of these